 Cytoprotective and antioxidant effects of ginseng

-The protective effects of ginseng's model adaptogen on mammalian cells are generally known.
+The protective effects of the model ginseng adaptogen on mammalian cells are generally known.
 In an effort to explain the adaptogenic effect of ginseng, much attention was devoted to its potential antioxidant action at that time.
 The ginseng describes both the overall antioxidant and cytoprotective effect ( Huong1998vaa ) as well as the antioxidant effects of its individual components, such as panaxosides Re , Rg 1 and Rb 1 ( Xie2006aeg , Xiang2008cau , Liao2002neg ).
-Significant is the effect of ginseng against oxidative damage to the vascular endothelium ( Kwok2010gpp ), which is probably one of the mechanism of action of ginseng against atherosclerosis .
+Significant is the effect of ginseng against oxidative damage of the vascular endothelium ( Kwok2010gpp ), which is probably one of the mechanism of action of ginseng against atherosclerosis .

 The cytoprotective effect is related to the effect of ginseng on aging and radiation.
-Ginseng is considered to be the most effective radiation remedy available to the medical practitioner , which the Japanese radiologist Morio Yonezawa ( Yonezawa1976rri , Yonezawa1981rri , Yonezawa1985rri ) pointed out at the beginning of the 1980s.
+Ginseng is considered the most effective radiation remedy available to the medical practitioner , which the Japanese radiologist Morio Yonezawa ( Yonezawa1976rri , Yonezawa1981rri , Yonezawa1985rri ) pointed out at the beginning of the 1980s.

 Chinese Squirrel - Typical antioxidant adaptogen